 - a.
 All information concerning a donor's contribution, other than information published in the annual report, newsletter, or the Idaho State University Foundation's publications, shall remain confidential unless approved by the donor.
 This includes, but is not limited to, records or information on the size and types of a contribution or pledge, the size of the endowment fund established, and other such information. - b.
 All records or information obtained about donors and prospective donors will remain confidential and not discussed with any individual, other than a board or staff member, unless otherwise authorized by the donor or prospective donor. - c.
 The home addresses, telephone numbers, fax numbers, or email addresses of donors and prospective donors are not to be disclosed to any individual or organization, other than a board or staff member, without the express permission of the person whose information is to be disclosed. - d.
 When a donor requests that his or her gift or fund be treated as an anonymous gift or fund, the donor's wishes are to be honored by both board and staff members to the extent allowed by federal or state law or regulation. - e.
 All staff members shall adhere to the principle that all donor and prospect records or information created by, or on behalf of, the Idaho State University Foundation is the property of the Idaho State University Foundation and shall not be transferred or utilized except on behalf of the Idaho State University Foundation. - f.
 Board Members and employees must exercise good judgment and care at all times to avoid unauthorized or improper disclosures of confidential records or information.
 Conversations in public places, such as restaurants, elevators, and airplanes, should be limited to matters that do not pertain to information of a sensitive or confidential nature.
-In addition, Board members and employees should be sensitive to the risk of inadvertent disclosure and should, for example, refrain from leaving confidential records or information on desks or otherwise in
+In addition, Board members and employees should be sensitive to the risk of inadvertent disclosure and should, for example, refrain from leaving confidential records or information on desks or otherwise in plain view and refrain from the use of speakerphones to discuss confidential information if the conversation could be heard by unauthorized persons.
+All measures should be taken to protect the disclosure of confidential information stored on any computer or phone, including but not limited to cloud sharing applications.

-- plain view and refrain from the use of speakerphones to discuss confidential information if the conversation could be heard by unauthorized persons. - g.
+g.
 At the end of a Board Member's term in office or upon the termination of an employee's employment, he or she shall return, whether specifically requested or not, all documents, papers, computer records, recordings and any other materials, regardless of medium, that may contain or be derived from confidential records or information in his or her possession.